Glauber quark and gluon contributions to quark energy loss at next-to-leading order and next-to-leading twist: Introduction

 \section{Introduction}

 Ultrarelativistic heavy-ions collisions carried out at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC) produce a deconfined state of quarks and gluons, called quark-gluon plasma (QGP).
 One of the primary goals of these collisions is to constrain properties of QGP, through, e.g., the modifications it imparts on high-energy quark- and gluon-initiated jets.
 Jet evolution in the QGP is a multiscale process, and different physics are involved at different virtuality scales.
-While highly-energetic, nearly on-shell jet partons are described through effective Boltzmann transport, which includes the hard thermal loop (HTL) formalism supplemented by Landau-Pomeranchuk-Migdal (LPM) resummation \cite{Arnold:2000dr,Arnold:2002zm,Arnold:2003zc}, the goal of this contribution is to explore the evolution of jet partons using the higher-twist (HT) formalism in the single-scattering limit \cite{Guo:2000nz,Wang:2001ifa,Majumder:2009ge} for high energy and virtual partons.\footnote{While modifications to the radiation spectrum induced by single scattering can happen at any virtuality, as virtuality is lowered multiple scatterings become important \cite{Majumder:2007hx,Majumder:2009ge}.
-Thus, for sufficiently short-lived partons, single scattering is sufficient do describe their in-medium radiation, as done here.} In addition to these theoretical developments, there has also been a surge in various Monte Carlo implementations of these approaches, such as MATTER~\cite{Majumder:2013re,Cao:2017qpx} at high virtuality, with LBT \cite{Cao:2016gvr,JETSCAPE:2017eso} and MARTINI \cite{Schenke:2009gb} at lower virtuality, while the JETSCAPE framework \cite{Putschke:2019yrg,JETSCAPE:2019udz} has enabled a more holistic simulation to be devised, better covering the virtuality-dependent dynamics of jet energy loss in a nuclear environment.
+While highly energetic, nearly on-shell jet partons are described through effective Boltzmann transport, which includes the hard thermal loop formalism supplemented by Landau-Pomeranchuk-Migdal (LPM) resummation \cite{Arnold:2000dr,Arnold:2002zm,Arnold:2003zc}, the goal of this contribution is to explore the evolution of jet partons using the higher-twist (HT) formalism \cite{Guo:1998rd,Guo:2001tz,Qiu:2004da,Kang:2015mta,Kang:2014hha,Kang:2016ron} in the single-scattering limit \cite{Guo:2000nz,Wang:2001ifa,Majumder:2009ge} for high energy and virtual partons.\footnote{While modifications to the radiation spectrum induced by single scattering can happen at any virtuality, as virtuality is lowered multiple scatterings become important \cite{Majumder:2007hx,Majumder:2009ge}.
+Thus, for sufficiently short-lived partons, single scattering is enough to describe their in-medium radiation, as done here.} In addition to these theoretical developments, there has also been a surge in various Monte Carlo implementations of these approaches, such as MATTER~\cite{Majumder:2013re,Cao:2017qpx} at high virtuality, with LBT \cite{Cao:2016gvr,JETSCAPE:2017eso} and MARTINI \cite{Schenke:2009gb} at lower virtuality, while the JETSCAPE framework \cite{Putschke:2019yrg,JETSCAPE:2019udz} has enabled a more holistic simulation to be devised, better covering the virtuality-dependent dynamics of jet energy loss in a nuclear environment.
 The JETSCAPE framework also incorporates event-by-event simulations of the nuclear medium, including hydrodynamical simulation of the QGP, along with pre-hydrodynamical simulations and hadronic transport, allowing sophisticated Bayesian model-to-data comparisons to be conducted \cite{JETSCAPE:2024cqe}.
-To push Bayesian analysis further, jet-medium transport coefficients should be explored in a more discerning way by separating the gluonic from the fermionic contributions to jet-medium transport coefficients (or accounting for both of them), as is done herein.
+To push Bayesian analysis further, jet-medium interactions should be explored in a more discerning way by separating the gluonic from the fermionic contributions to jet-medium transport coefficients (or accounting for both of them), as is done herein.
+The higher-twist formalism separates the perturbative (jet) and non-perturbative (nuclear medium) parts of jet-medium interactions.